IAmFrench/EFREI-M2-ST2DCCC/README.md

 ## Run
 Now you can run the project.
 To do so, you will have to open a terminal and execute the following command :

-*Optionnal* You can download pre-buid images from the GitHub Container Registry using the following command:
+*Optionnal* You can download pre-built images from the GitHub Container Registry using the following command:

 ```bash
 docker pull ghcr.io/iamfrench/efrei-m2-st2dccc_movie